relevance/how_we_work/_includes/agile_manifesto.md

 And we love our processes as well.
 Both processes and tools help us get things done.

-But tools and processes can't get in the way of people and relationships.
+But tools and processes can get in the way of people and relationships.
 This principle guides us in choosing tools.
 We choose tools that amplify the individual's effectiveness, rather than tools that the person has to steer and control.
 And we choose tools that facilitate collaboration and communication.